Pantyhose-X/awesome/README.md

 *   [mwmbl/mwmbl](https://github.com/mwmbl/mwmbl) - An open source, non-profit search engine implemented in python

 *   [neodb-social/neodb](https://github.com/neodb-social/neodb) - 🧩 Mark the things you love.
-NeoDB is a self-hosted server tracking what you read/watch/listen/play, and a global distributed community federating via ActivityPub.
+NeoDB is a self-hosted server tracking what you read/watch/listen/play, powering a global distributed community federating via ActivityPub.

 *   [D4Vinci/Dr0p1t-Framework](https://github.com/D4Vinci/Dr0p1t-Framework) - A framework that create an advanced stealthy dropper that bypass most AVs and have a lot of tricks